rrwick/Deepbinner/README.md

 As always, the wider community is welcome to contribute to Deepbinner by submitting [issues](https://github.com/rrwick/Deepbinner/issues) or [pull requests](https://github.com/rrwick/Deepbinner/pulls).

-However, I have a particular need for one kind of contribution: reads!
-[The lab where I work](https://holtlab.net/) has mainly used R9.4/R9.5 flowcells with the native barcoding kit.
-Reads from the rapid barcoding kit (both the older SQK-RBK001 and newer SQK-RBK004) would be very helpful.
-If you have any, please let me know via email or an [issue](https://github.com/rrwick/Deepbinner/issues).
-If I could get enough, I'll train a new model and include it in Deepbinner's repo.
-Since the rapid kit only puts barcodes on the start of the read, I will only need to train a single model, not two (read start and read ends) like I did for native barcoding reads.
+I also have a particular need for one kind of contribution: training reads!
+[The lab where I work](https://holtlab.net/) has mainly used R9.4/R9.5 flowcells with the SQK-LSK108 kit.
+If you have other types of reads that you can share, I'd be interested ([see here for more info](models)).

-A caveat: the reads should be from whole genome sequencing runs of bacterial genomes or larger.
-I'm concerned that if the reads came from amplicons or small (e.g. viral) genomes, then the neural network might learn to recognise the sequenced material in addition to the barcode – not what we want!
-Random whole genome sequencing ensures that the sequenced material is mostly different in each read, so the network must learn to recognise the _barcodes_.